fractus-io/keras-tutorial/README.md

 Models in Keras are deﬁned as a sequence of layers.

 For our case we will build simple fully-connected Neural Network, with 3 layers, input layer, one hidden layer and output layer.
+Such a network is called Multy Layer Perceptron network.

 First we create a Sequential model and add layers.
 Fully connected layers are deﬁned using the Dense class, where we need to define following parameters: